 Outsourcing mobile app testing strategy can give you access to a vast pool of skilled resources and testing tools, however, it’s difficult to find the right outsourcing partner you can trust.
 On the other hand, in-house testing gives full control of testing activities to business but they always fall short of specialized tools and the right number of dedicated mobile app testing resources.

 If businesses go for in-house testing, there’s always a scarcity of advanced testing tools and methodologies, in addition to highly qualified testing resources.
-Moreover, they don’t have access to mobile testing best practices, guidelines and industry standards that need to be complied to.
+Moreover, they don’t have access to mobile testing best practices, guidelines and industry standards that need to be compiled to.

 Application Lifecycle Testing